 5. Make a Video Slow Motion with iMovie

 iMovie offers a quick and easy solution for you to convert a normal video to slow motion on iPhone and iPad.

 Step 1: Create a movie project in iMovie and import the video that you want to slow down its speed.

 Step 2: Tap the "Timer" icon, and you'd see a tortoise and a bunny.

 Step 3: Select an area where you want to add slo-mo effect on the timeline.

-iMovie does give a quick solution to slow your video down and it can be a lightening fast editing without leaving your iPhone to another platform.
+iMovie does give a quick solution to put video in slow motion, and it can be a lightening fast editing without leaving your iPhone to another platform.
 However, using fingers on a small screen really confines your operations and your creativity.